Prag8855/aab/content/guides/permanent-residence.md

 To get a PR, you must have an adequate retirement pension.[^17] There are 3 ways to do this:

-- Pay into the public pension system
+- **Pay into the public pension system**
-- Have an equivalent private pension
+    If you are an employee, you automatically pay into the public pension system.
+If you worked for 12 months, you contributed for 12 months.
-- Have real estate or other investments
+- or **use your spouse's pension**

-**If you are married**, it's enough if your spouse has an adequate pension.[^18]
+    If you are married, it's enough if your spouse has an adequate pension.[^18]
+- or **get a private pension**
+    It must guarantee an income of at least {{ FREELANCE_VISA_MIN_MONTHLY_PENSION|cur }}€ per month for at least 12 years after you retire.[^42]
+- or **have real estate or other investments**

-**If you can't get a pension**, you can still [become a German citizen](#citizenship).
+If you don't have a pension, you can still [become a German citizen](#citizenship).
 There is no pension requirement for citizenship.

-### With a public pension

-Usually, you must contribute at least 60 months into the public pension scheme to get a PR.

-**If you are an employee**, you automatically pay pension insurance.
-If you worked for 10 months, you contributed for 10 months.
-If you're a student or self-employed, you usually don't contribute, but you can make voluntary payments.[^25]

-**If you have a Blue Card**, you only need 27 months of pension contributions, or 21 months if you speak [[B1]] German.

-**If you have a work visa**, you only need 36 months of pension contributions, or 24 months if you graduated from a German university.

-**If you are self-employed**, you usually don't pay for a public pension.
-You can make voluntary payments of at least {{RENTENVERSICHERUNG_MIN_CONTRIBUTION|cur}}€ per month.
-It might be easier to just [become a German citizen](#citizenship), because citizenship has no pension requirement.
+If you are self-employed, you don't pay for a public pension.
+Instead, you can...

-### With a private pension

-If you don't have a public pension, you can have a private pension instead.
-Your private pension must be comparable to the public pension.

-- or **have a comparable private pension**
-    Usually, this means a private pension that *guarantees* an income when you retire.
-- or **have investments**
-    This is where things get really unclear and complicated.
-It seems like having property qualifies you?

-Just having money in your bank account is not enough.
-They don't care if you have a million euros, because it could be gone by the time your retire.

-Pensions from other countries also apply.
-Especially other EU countries.

-**If you are self-employed**, pension contributions are the hardest requirement to meet.
-You must make 60 months of pension payments, but by default, you don't make pension payments.

-You can...

 - **Make voluntary public pension payments**
     You can make the minimum contribution ({{RENTENVERSICHERUNG_MIN_CONTRIBUTION|cur}}€ per month) until you have 60 months of pension contributions.
-To make voluntary contributions, [fill form V0060](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0060.html?groupName_str=formulare).
+To make voluntary contributions, [fill form V0060](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0060.html?groupName_str=formulare).[^25]
 - or **join the [[Künstlersozialkasse]]**
     If you are a freelance artist, publicist or teacher, the KSK can pay half of your pension.
 It's a cheaper way to get a pension.
 - or **get a private pension**
-    Your pension must guarantee an income of at least {{ FREELANCE_VISA_MIN_MONTHLY_PENSION|cur }}€ per month for at least 12 years.[^42]

-If you don't have a valid pension, you can still [become a German citizen](#citizenship).
-Citizenship has no pension requirement.
+- or **use your spouse's pension**

 ## Permanent residence alternatives